 Don’s review of the Halo campaign mode made a lot of points about the difference between PC and console FPS.
 Namely, one is for those who are strong like the Ukraine, while the other is for metrosexuals and males who have yet to have their balls drop.
 Such strong words despite a fair review.
 With the task of reviewing Halo 3 multiplayer upon me, I looked at it as a challenge.
 You see, I was once part of that cult as well; the masochistic, PC hardware and shooter junkies were once the tribe I called my own.
 But I left them a long time ago, and Halo 3 multiplayer is the best proof yet as to why I did.

 Let us begin with a story.
-Once upon a time, I was addicted to Unreal Tournament 2004. → Illiterates hate her!
-Click to read this one weird trick.
+Once upon a time, I was addicted to Unreal Tournament 2004. → Read the rest

 Is Halo 2 for Windows Vista Worth Your Hard Earned Cash?